noamross/jekyll-site/stats.md

  - [Other Davis Stats Resources](#other-davis-stats-resources)
  - [Comments/discussion about stats curriculum and requirements](#disqus_thread)

+**Announcement**: [Andrew Latimer](http://www.plantsciences.ucdavis.edu/faculty/latimer/index.htm) is seeking feedback on whether to offer [PLS298](#plant-sciences) in Fall 2013, given potential overlap with ANT298 and PLS206.
+If you have feedback, or were interested in taking PLS298, please contact him at `amlatimer at ucdavis edu`.

 ## Survey ##

 Please fill out the survey and see the results below! <a onclick="showhide('Survey'); chgifr('/statsclasses/Survey.html', 'Survey');">(Show/Hide the survey)</a>: